Services

 Want symptom relief while minimizing certain side effects

-During your visit, your urology provider will review your symptoms, medical history, prostate size, and overall health to determine whether Aquablation is appropriate for you.
+During your consultation, your urology provider will evaluate your symptoms, medical history, prostate size, and overall health to determine whether Aquablation is the right option for you.

-Aquablation combines robotic technology with real-time ultrasound imaging to create a customized treatment plan based on your unique prostate anatomy.
+Aquablation combines robotic technology and real-time ultrasound imaging to create a treatment plan tailored to your specific anatomy.

-Imaging and mapping are used to guide treatment planning
+Imaging and mapping of the prostate to guide the procedure

-The surgeon uses robotic assistance to precisely target excess prostate tissue
+Robotic assistance that allows the surgeon to precisely target excess tissue

-A high-velocity waterjet removes the tissue that is blocking urine flow
+A high-velocity waterjet that removes prostate tissue blocking urine flow

-Because the treatment is guided and controlled, Aquablation can provide consistent results across a wide range of prostate shapes and sizes.
+Because the treatment is carefully guided and controlled, Aquablation can deliver consistent results for a wide range of prostate sizes and shapes.

 Significant improvement in urinary symptoms